Symphony (film)

 Symphony is a 2004 Indian Malayalam-language erotic thriller film directed by I. V. Sasi and produced by M. N. Thankachan under the banner of EGNA Films.
-The film stars newcomers Siva, Anu Sasi and Swathi Varma with Riyaz Khan, Jagadish and Jagathy Sreekumar in supporting roles.
+The film stars newcomers Siva, Anu Sasi and Swathi Varma with Riyaz Khan, Jagadish and Jagathy Sreekumar in supporting roles.It was a box office bomb.

 Plot

-The film tells the story of Jijo Samson, a musician.
-His troupe comprises Shruthi who has left her family as she is in love with Jijo.
-One day they reach a lake-side resort to compose a new music album for Dominic Kalarickal.
-Jijo meets Sandra there and he falls for her despite knowing that she is a married woman to Satyanath.
-An extra marital affair develops as Shruthi is shattered.
-Things heat up as Satyanath arrives...
+The story follows Jijo Samson, a musician, and his troupe, including Shruthi, who has left her family because she is in love with Jijo.
+The group arrives at a lakeside resort to compose music for an album, where Jijo meets Sandra, the wife of Satyanath.
+An extramarital affair develops between Jijo and Sandra, causing distress for Shruthi.
+The situation becomes more complicated when Sathyanath arrives at the resort, leading to tensions and emotional conflict among the characters.